Weslley-Stein/pyron-infra/README.md

     -   `443` (HTTPS)
 -   **Container Registry**: Stores the Docker images for the API and Worker.
 -   **Terraform Backend**: State is stored in a DigitalOcean Space (S3-compatible) for collaboration and safety.
+    -   **Why Remote State?**: Storing the Terraform state file (`terraform.tfstate`) remotely ensures that all team members (and CI/CD pipelines) are working with the same view of the infrastructure.
+It prevents conflicts and data loss that can occur with local state files.
+    -   **DigitalOcean Spaces**: We use DigitalOcean Spaces as the backend because it is S3-compatible, reliable, and integrates well with the rest of the stack.

 ### Terraform Configuration